ready. You are currently on: Births

 Inhoud is aan het laden

-In 2022, there were 63,284 births (open definition) to women living in the Flemish Region (among the legally resident population (open definition)).
-There were 32,429 boys and 30,855 girls born.
-In 2022, almost 2,500 fewer children were born than in 2021 and almost 500 more than in 2020.
-Compared to the peak year 2010, 6,795 fewer children were born in 2022 (-9.7%).
+In 2023, there were 62,338 to women living in the Flemish Region (among the ).
+31,732 boys and 30,606 girls were born.
+In 2023, almost 950 fewer children were born than in 2022 and more than 3,400 fewer than in 2021.
+Compared to the peak year of 2010, 7,741 fewer children were born in 2023 (-11%).

-In 2022, again fewer births than deaths
+In 2023 fewer births than deaths

-In 2022, there were again fewer births than deaths in the Flemish Region: 63,284 births compared to 67,528 deaths.
-This resulted in a negative natural balance (open definition) of -4,244.
-Also in 2020, the number of deaths exceeded the number of births.
-There were then 70,919 deaths compared to 62,798 births (negative natural balance of -8,121).
+In 2023, there were again fewer births than deaths in the Flemish Region: 62,338 births compared to 64,670 deaths.
+This resulted in a negative of -2,332.
+The number of deaths also exceeded the number of births in 2020 and 2022, resulting in negative balances of -8,121 and -4,244 respectively.

-Slight decrease in crude birth rate
+Slight decrease in the crude birth rate

-In 2022, the number of births per 1,000 inhabitants in the Flemish Region was 9.4.
-This crude birth rate (open definition) was slightly higher in the Walloon Region (9.7 per 1,000 inhabitants) and significantly higher in the Brussels-Capital Region (12 per 1,000 inhabitants).
+In 2023, the number of births per 1,000 inhabitants in the Flemish Region was 9.3.
+That was slightly lower in the Walloon Region (9.2 per 1,000 inhabitants) and significantly higher in the Brussels-Capital Region (11.4 per 1,000 inhabitants).

 High crude birth rates in most Flemish central cities

-For the period 2020-2022, approximately 70% of the municipalities had a crude birth rate lower than the average value for the Flemish Region in the same period (9.6 births per 1,000 inhabitants).
-Of the central cities, Antwerp (13.2), Turnhout (11.9), Ghent (11.6), Mechelen (11.6), Sint-Niklaas (11.1), Leuven (10.4), Roeselare ( 10.0), Kortrijk (10.0) and Aalst (9.9) higher than the Flemish average.
-Municipalities in the southern region of West Flanders, around the Brussels-Capital Region and in the Northern Kempen also showed an above-average crude birth rate.
+More than 70% of the municipalities had a crude birth rate lower than the average value for the Flemish Region in the same period (9.5 births per 1,000 inhabitants) for the period 2021-2023.
+Of the central cities, Antwerp (13.0), Turnhout (11.5), Sint-Niklaas (11.4), Mechelen (11.3), Ghent (11.2), Leuven (10.3), Kortrijk ( 10.1), Aalst (10.0) and Roeselare (9.9) higher than the Flemish average.
+Municipalities in the southern region of West Flanders, around the Brussels Capital Region and in the Noorderkempen also showed an above-average crude birth rate.

 The crude birth rate partly reflects the age structure of the population with typically low values in municipalities with an aging population.